elmyrockers/EzAuth/README.md

 		</div>
 	</form>
 	```
-7. Create `register.php` file and add this code.
+7. Then create `register.php` file and add this code.
 Make sure you include `register_form.php` at the bottom:
 	```php
 	// register.php
 	<?php